Windows

 Proxy Configuration

-If you use proxy configuration on Windows Server, you may need to add exception for VirtualMetric.
+If you use a proxy configuration on Windows Server, you may need to add an exception for VirtualMetric.

-1. Go to Notification Center and click All Settings.
+1. Go to the Notification Center and click All Settings.

-2. To edit proxy exception list, click to Proxy and type your VirtualMetric API address.
-After changes, click Save button to apply changes.
+2. To edit the proxy exception list, click Proxy and type your VirtualMetric API address.
+Then, click the Save button to apply the changes.

 Double Hop Configuration

-You may have following error when you try to monitor a Hyper-V Cluster or Standalone Server which uses Storage Spaces Scale Out File Server as storage.
+You may see the following error when you try to monitor a Hyper-V Cluster or Standalone Server that uses Storage Spaces Scale Out File Server as storage.

-Due to Double-Hop issue, VirtualMetric is not able reach to Storage Spaces File Share.
+Due to the Double-Hop issue, VirtualMetric is not able reach the Storage Spaces File Share.

-1. To fix this issue, you should give delegation on S2DSMB File-Share account with PowerShell.
+1. To fix this issue, you should use delegation on the S2DSMB File-Share account with PowerShell.

 You don't need to do this operation on all SOFS Cluster Members, but only for SOFS File Share.

-2. After this operation, you may need to clear Kerberos cache to apply changes immediately.
+2. After this, you may need to clear the Kerberos cache to apply the changes immediately.

-3. You should clear Kerberos cache on all Hyper-V Hosts and SOFS Cluster members.
-Otherwise you may have to wait 15 minutes.
+3. You should clear the Kerberos cache on all Hyper-V Hosts and SOFS Cluster members.
+Otherwise, you may have to wait 15 minutes.

-4. You may still have Access Denied messages after clearing Kerberos Cache.
-If your user account has no privilege on SOFS Cluster nodes, you should give permission on nodes.
+4. You may still have Access Denied messages after clearing the Kerberos Cache.
+If your user account has no privileges on the SOFS Cluster nodes, you should give it permission on the nodes.

-5. Make sure that your user account has Local Administrator privilege on SOFS Nodes.
+5. Make sure that your user account has Local Administrator privileges on the SOFS Nodes.

 Last updated